nodegui/nodegui/website/docs/guides/getting-started.md

 - Make, GCC v7
 - CMake 3.1 and up (Installation instructions can be found here: https://cmake.org/install/)
 - Currently supported Node.Js versions are 12.x and up.
-- On Ubuntu and Ubuntu-based distros it is advisable to run `sudo apt-get update`, followed by `sudo apt-get install pkg-config build-essential`
+- On Ubuntu and Ubuntu-based distros it is advisable to run `sudo apt-get update`, followed by `sudo apt-get install pkg-config build-essential mesa-common-dev libglu1-mesa-dev`

 We strongly suggest you use some kind of version manager for Node.Js.
 This would allow you to switch to any version of nodejs quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm